Severe combined immunodeficiency: SCID in animals

-SCID mice were and still are used in disease, vaccine, and transplant research; especially as animal models for testing the safety of new vaccines or therapeutic agents in people with weakened immune system.
+SCID mice were and still are used in disease, vaccine, and transplant research, especially as animal models for testing the safety of new vaccines or therapeutic agents in people with weakened immune system.

-Recessive gene with clinical signs similar to the human condition affects the Arabian horse.
-In horses, the condition remains a fatal disease, as the animal inevitably succumbs to an opportunistic infection within the first four to six months of life.
-However, carriers, who themselves are not affected by the disease, can be detected with a DNA test.
-Thus careful breeding practices can avoid the risk of an affected foal being produced.

-Another animal with well-characterized SCID pathology is the dog.
-There are two known forms, an X-linked SCID in Basset Hounds that has similar ontology to X-SCID in humans and an autosomal recessive form seen in one line of Jack Russell Terriers that is similar to SCID in Arabian horses and mice.

 SCID mice also serve as a useful animal model in the study of the human immune system and its interactions with disease, infections, and cancer.
 For example, normal strains of mice can be lethally irradiated, killing all rapidly dividing cells.
 These mice then receive bone marrow transplantation from SCID donors, allowing engraftment of human peripheral blood mononuclear cells (PBMC) to occur.
 This method can be used to study whether T cell-lacking mice can perform hematopoiesis after receiving human PBMC.

+A recessive gene, with clinical signs similar to the human condition, affects the Arabian horse.
+The condition remains a fatal disease, as the horse inevitably succumbs to an opportunistic infection within the first four to six months of life.
+However, carriers, who themselves are not affected by the disease, can be detected with a DNA test.
+Therefore, careful breeding practices can avoid the risk of an affected foal being produced.

+Another animal with well-characterized SCID pathology is the dog.
+There are two known forms: an X-linked SCID in Basset Hounds that has similar ontology to X-SCID in humans and an autosomal recessive form seen in one line of Jack Russell Terriers that is similar to SCID in Arabian horses and mice.